James B. Conant: Harvard University president

-Other reforms included the abolition of class rankings and athletic scholarships, but his first, longest and most bitter battle was over tenure reform, shifting to an "up or out" policy, under which scholars who were not promoted were terminated.
+As a first step to improving the faculty, Conant established a mandatory retirement age of sixty-six, with exceptional faculty members able to remain until age seventy-six.
+The latter affected two of the university's most eminent scholars, Frank Taussig and George Kittredge, who were persuaded to retire voluntarily rather than under the new rule.
+His longest and most bitter battle was over tenure reform, shifting to an "up or out" policy, under which scholars who were not promoted were terminated.
 A small number of extra-departmental positions was set aside for outstanding scholars.
 This policy led junior faculty to revolt, and nearly resulted in Conant's dismissal in 1938.
 Conant was fond of saying: "Behold the turtle.
 It makes progress only when it sticks its neck out."

+Other reforms included the abolition of class rankings and athletic scholarships.
 Conant added new graduate degrees in education, history of science and public policy, and he introduced the Nieman Fellowship for journalists to study at Harvard, the first of which was awarded in 1939.
 He supported the "meatballs", as lower class students were called.
 He instituted the Harvard national scholarships for underprivileged students.
-Dudley House was opened as a place where non-resident students could stay.
+Dudley House was opened to provide non-resident students with increased opportunities for socialization (opportunities provided to resident undergraduates by the twelve Harvard College residential houses).

 Conant asked two of his assistant deans, Henry Chauncey and William Bender, to determine whether the Scholastic Aptitude Test (SAT) was a good measure of academic potential.
 When they reported that it was, Conant adopted it.
 He waged a ten-year campaign for the consolidation of testing services, which resulted in the creation of the Educational Testing Service in 1946, with Chauncey as its director.
 Theodore H. White, a Boston Jewish "meatball" who received a personal letter of introduction from Conant so that he could report on the Chinese Civil War, noted that "Conant was the first president to recognize that meatballs were Harvard men too."